ghostop14/gr-lfast/README.md

 For instance the native 2nd order Costas Loop module running on an i7-6700 clocked at processing about 22.2 Msps.
 After optimizing the code the 2nd order loop was capable of processing almost 38 Msps (a 71% speed increase).
 A 4th order loop went from about 21.8 Msps to almost 33 Msps (a 50.6% improvement).

-The same approach was applied to the AGC block for about a 12% speed increase from 91 MSPS to about 102.7 MSPS.
+The same approach was applied to the AGC block for about a 17-20% speed increase to about 104 MSPS.

 The block Complex->Real->Char->Vector combines Complex->Real, Float->char, and stream->Vector in a single block, saving on buffer copies and multiple threads.
 Overall speedup on that block was nominal, 2-3%.